PaulOnyekwelu/flaskblog/README.md

 - create a database named flask_blog
 -Create a virtual enviroment and install the requirements.txt file - pip install -r requirements.txt

-then run the following functions to install the database model
+then run the following commands to install the database model
 -
 - python
 - from app import db